The Cloud Assumption That Doesn't Hold at the Grid Edge

 Risk 1: Latency Kills

 Grid-scale BESS systems can transition from normal operation to thermal runaway in under 30 seconds.
-If your anomaly detection pipeline requires a round-trip to a cloud region — even one in Singapore (ap-southeast-1) — you're adding 50-200ms of network latency per inference, plus queueing time during peak loads.
+If your anomaly detection pipeline requires a round-trip to a cloud region, even one in Singapore, you are adding network latency and queueing time before the system can respond.

 For a 100MWh facility with 50,000 cells sampled at 1Hz, that's 50,000 data points per second.
 At peak utilisation, cloud inference queues can add seconds of delay.
 In a thermal cascade scenario, seconds matter.